Our top tips!

 - Do not be afraid of seeking support from your GP

 A GP’s job is to listen to concerns of their patients and to offer appropriate support and treatment.
-If you’re GP refuses to listen to you fully and brushes of your concerns, you are fully within your rights to request another GP at reception when booking another appointment.
+If your GP refuses to listen to you fully and brushes off your concerns, you can request a different GP at reception when booking another appointment.
 You deserve to have your questions answered.

 - Make use of chaperones at GP surgeries